X16Community/x16-rom/README.md

 	* adds lots of new API, including joystick, mouse and bitmap graphics.
 	* supports the same $0300-$0332 vectors as the C64.
 	* does not support tape (device 1) or software RS-232 (device 2).
-* GEOS is fully compatible with the C64 version.
 * DOS
 	* is compatible with Commodore DOS (`$`, `SCRATCH`, `NEW`, ...).
 	* works on SD cards with FAT32 filesystems.